Steven Salzberg: Career

+After obtaining his undergraduate degree, he worked for a local power company in South Carolina, where he gained programming experience on an IBM mainframe, programming in COBOL and IBM assembly language.
+He then joined a Boston-based AI startup upon completion of his master's degree in computer science.

-After earning his Ph.D., Salzberg joined Johns Hopkins University as an Assistant Professor in the Department of Computer Science, and was promoted to Associate Professor in 1997.
-From 1998–2005, he was the head of the Bioinformatics department at The Institute for Genomic Research, one of the world's largest genome sequencing centers.
+After earning his Ph.D., Salzberg joined Johns Hopkins University as an assistant professor in the Department of Computer Science, and was promoted to associate professor in 1997.
+From 1998 to 2005, he was the head of the Bioinformatics department at The Institute for Genomic Research, one of the world's largest genome sequencing centers.
 Salzberg then joined the Department of Computer Science at the University of Maryland, College Park, where he was the Horvitz Professor of Computer Science as well as the Director of the Center for Bioinformatics and Computational Biology.
-In 2011, Salzberg returned to Johns Hopkins University as a Professor in the Department of Medicine.
-From 2014, he was a Professor in the Department of Biomedical Engineering in the School of Medicine; the Department of Computer Science in the Whiting School of Engineering; and in the Department of Biostatistics in the Bloomberg School of Public Health.
+In 2011, Salzberg returned to Johns Hopkins University as a professor in the McKusick-Nathans Institute of Genetic Medicine and in the Department of Medicine.

 In 2013, Salzberg won the Benjamin Franklin award in bioinformatics.

-In March 2015, he was named a Bloomberg Distinguished Professor at Johns Hopkins University for his accomplishments as an interdisciplinary researcher and excellence in teaching the next generation of scholars.
+In 2014, he was named a Bloomberg Distinguished Professor at Johns Hopkins University for his accomplishments as an interdisciplinary researcher and excellence in teaching the next generation of scholars.
 The Bloomberg Distinguished Professorships were established in 2013 by a gift from Michael Bloomberg.
 Salzberg holds joint appointments in the Johns Hopkins Whiting School of Engineering, Johns Hopkins School of Medicine, and the Johns Hopkins Bloomberg School of Public Health.